Esri/i3s-spec/schema/description/geometryfacerange.cmn.0107.md

-`faceRange` is an inclusive range of faces in this geometry that belongs to this feature.
+`faceRange` is an inclusive range of faces of the geometry that belongs to a specific feature.

 For each feature, `faceRange` indicates its first and last triangles as a pair of integer indices in the face list.